btomar/banking-app/README.md

-# Backbase Front End Assignment: Make A Transaction
+# Banking-App: Make A Transaction

 # Description